Does Color-Coding Improve Our Memory’s Performance?

 Part A: Students perform an experiment to test the influence of color-coding in memory performance (focus of 1 class period)

-Tip: Tell students to not use their classmates as their participants to avoid bias.
+Tell students not to use their classmates as their participants to avoid bias.

 Part B: Discussing the experiment’s results in class (focus of 1 class period)

-1. Display the example Kialo discussion for the students to see.
+- Display the example Kialo discussion for students to see.
 Explain that Kialo discussions have a main thesis and a list of pros and cons (and that each pro and con can have their own pros and cons).

 Optional closer (10 minutes)